Transducer Algebra

 summary.digestHex // String

-CanonicalBlock (for BlockStore)val casIngest = CasIngest.pipeline(blockSize, algo)
+val casIngest = CasIngest.pipeline(blockSize, algo)

-val (summary, canonicalBlocks) = inputStream.run(casIngest.toSink)
+val (summary, keyedBlocks) = inputStream.run(casIngest.toSink)

 Block integrity checking composes the same transducers:

-val verify = IngestPipeline.rechunk(blockSize) >>> blockVerifier(manifest)
+val verify = IngestPipeline.rechunk(blockSize) >>> BlockVerify.verifier(expectedBlockKeys)

 val (summary, results) = blockStream.run(verify.toSink)